She Means Business

 “I think because we saw so many men here, we wanted to expand it out and create our own thing,” she says, adding that it’s not easy to start a business when you’re a woman and it’s helpful to have a support system that’s free from judgement or pressure.

-Most She Means Business events centre around programming with a speaker or a panel of speakers.
+Most She Means Business events center around programming with a speaker or a panel of speakers.
 The speakers are experts in their field, be it marketing or finance or how to open a brick and mortar shop, and they share information that attendees can then use to grow their own businesses.

 Since the COVID-19 pandemic began, She Means Business events have been held virtually through Zoom, which has opened the group up to a wider audience.
 Erin says she hopes to keep hosting virtual events even when we’re able to safely gather in large groups again.